Need a Ride?

 As a provider of public transportation whose employees have

-responsibility to the community it serves and is committed to a
+its responsibility to the community it serves and is committed

-policy of nondiscrimination.
-THE Bus works to ensure
+to a policy of nondiscrimination.
+THE Bus works to ensure nondiscriminatory

-nondiscriminatory transportation in support of our mission to
+transportation in support of our mission to provide effective

-provide effective and efficient management and delivery of public,
+and efficient management and delivery of public, specialized,

-the basis of race, color, or national origin in programs and
+on the basis of race, color, or national origin in programs

-ground of race, color, or national origin, be excluded from
+on the ground of race, color, or national origin, be excluded

-participation in, be denied the benefits of, or be subjected to
+from participation in, be denied the benefits of, or be subjected

 financial assistance."
 (42 U.S.C.
 Section 2000d).